 A formal interview on all aspects of becoming a teacher.
 There is also an opportunity for you to ask any questions you may have.

 What are we looking for?

-Throughout the assessment day you will be assessed against the essential skills, qualities and attributes that a Barr Beacon SCITT trainee can demonstrate.
+Throughout the assessment day, you will be assessed against your potential to train to teach alongside the essential skills, qualities and attributes that a Barr Beacon SCITT trainee can demonstrate.
+These are listed below:

 Aptitude for Teaching

 Entrants to teacher training courses are no longer required to pass the skills tests before starting teacher training.
 Trainees are expected to be competent in and demonstrate their competence in Fundamental English and Mathematics by the end of their training before being recommended for Qualified Teacher Status (QTS).

 The Department for Education defines Fundamental English and Mathematics skills as the following:

 An applicant’s competence in these areas will be audited at interview and, if successful in the assessment day process, a targeted plan will be drawn up for your training year.
 It is the trainee’s responsibility to secure these fundamental skills in order to be awarded QTS.

 Disclosure and Barring Service Checks